Wildlife

 Diet and habitat

-Sallys adapt well to different landscapes and are found in forests as well as savannahs and coastal areas.
+Salipenters adapt well to different landscapes and are found in forests as well as savannahs and coastal areas.

 They have a wide and varied diet which includes berries, insects, crabs, frogs, lizards, snakes, eggs, mice and rats.
 They are adept at climbing trees to hunt for eggs.

-Spectacled caiman
+Spectacled Caiman

 Scientific name: Crocodilus crocodilus